D-Roberts/deeplearning-video-spatiotemp/README.md

 # OpenMXTime
 The open source OpenMXTime repository contains the OpenMXTime project, an Apache MXNet Incubator - based framework implementing architectures for time series prediction.
+Models for time series with both time and frequency domain approaches are relevant.

 Dependencies